mccorveyit/url_fix/README.md

-# Smartsheet Automation Script
+# Smartsheet URL Fix Script

-This script automates the processing and updating of rows in Smartsheet.
+This script automates the processing and updating of permalinks in Smartsheet.
 It uses the Smartsheet API to fetch data, update rows, and manage permalinks efficiently.

 ## Features
+- Aquires permalinks from a list of sheets or reports and writes it to specified column.
 - Fetches columns and rows from Smartsheet sheets or reports.
 - Processes and updates row data based on specific logic.
 - Supports bulk updates for improved performance.